 There are three Master in Science degree program options, all of which are taught entirely using distance technology through the College for Public Health & Social Justice at Saint Louis University, a fully accredited school of public health.
 The General area of concentration can be completed in two and a half years if two courses are completed each semester.
 The MS degrees are targeted to non-traditional working students who wish to take advantage of the distance-learning format.
 Successful students in these programs are self-directed, motivated adult learners who are critical thinkers and who can work independently in a non-traditional environment.
 Distance technology permits a student to decide when they will study and how long it will take them to get their degree.
 Students in the MS program can choose any of the three special interest areas of concentration listed below:

-- Infection Control (45 credit hours) will focus rigorously on planning, identification, and response & recovery from infectious and/or communicable disease, and the healthcare and public health implications for managing infectious disease outbreaks.
+- Infection Prevention (45 credit hours) will focus rigorously on planning, identification, and response & recovery from infectious and/or communicable disease, and the healthcare and public health implications for managing infectious disease outbreaks.
 Graduates can anticipate working closely with various response agencies to identify and contain such outbreaks within healthcare settings or in a community.